Inverse of divergence and homogenization of compressible Navier-Stokes equations in randomly perforated domains: Introduction

 The results on the effective behavior of \emph{compressible} fluids in perforated domains are much more recent.
 Masmoudi~\cite{Masmoudi02,Masmoudi07} considered compressible Navier-Stokes equations in the domain perforated by periodic balls with $\alpha = 1$, and obtained in the limit the Darcy's law.
 This result was later generalized by Feireisl, Novotn\'y and Takahashi~\cite{FeireislNovotnyTakahashi10} also to the case of the full Navier-Stokes-Fourier system, which besides density and velocity of the fluid takes also into account the fluid temperature.
 In the case of slightly smaller balls with $1 < \alpha < 3$, assuming simultaneous rescaling of the pressure (Low-Mach number limit) to avoid the need to study the ``cell problem'' with unknown density, H\"ofer, Kowalczyk, and Schwarzacher~\cite{SchwarzacherDarcy} showed convergence of the rescaled solution to the Darcy's law.
 Finally, for tiny balls with $\alpha > 3$ (the subcritical case) Feireisl and Lu~\cite{FeireislLu} considered stationary Navier-Stokes equations and showed convergence to the same equations in the domain without holes.
 This result was later improved to the case of more general adiabatic exponent in the pressure~\cite{DieningFeireislLu} as well as to the time-dependent case~\cite{LuSchwarzacher}.
 In all these works the perforation is assumed to be periodic, or at least the minimal distance between the holes is comparable with $\eps$.

 In this work we also consider only the subcritical case $\alpha > 3$, but with random arrangement of holes instead of the periodic one.
 Unless one additionally assumes that the holes in the random case may not lie close to each other, the key argument in the previous works, the Bogovki\u{\i} operator, can not be constructed as before.
 Instead, we show that while the holes can be close to each other, there exists a fixed number $N$ such that there are at most $N$ balls clustered together.
 Since $N$ is fixed, the construction of the Bogovki\u{\i} operator can be done.
-This number $N$ grows with $\frac{1}{\alpha-3}$, hence our argument for the construction of the Bogovki\u{\i} operator requires $\alpha > 3$.
-This is in constrast with the previous works~\cite{DieningFeireislLu,FeireislLu,LuSchwarzacher}, where for the Bogovki\u{\i} $\alpha \ge 3$ is sufficient and $\alpha = 3$ is excluded only later in the argument, where one needs to identify the limiting problem - for the this reason the critical case $\alpha = 3$ remains open even in the periodic setting.

-Our inspiration how to approach the case of randomly perforated domains comes from a recent work of Giunti, H\"ofer, and Velazquez.
+Our inspiration how to approach the case of randomly perforated domains comes from a recent work of Giunti, H\"ofer, and Vel\'{a}zquez.
 In~\cite{GiuntiHoeferVelazquez18}, they considered a Poisson equations in a domain perforated by random balls of critical size, thus obtaining the Brinkman law in the limit.
 The main challenge is to understand possible clustering of the holes and control the capacity of those.
 In subsequent works, they also considered the incompressible Stokes problem~\cite{GiuntiHoefer19,Giunti20} as well as convergence to the Darcy's model in the supercritical situation~\cite{Giunti21}.
 Compared to these works our situation is simpler, since in the subcritical situation we can prove a deterministic upper bound on the size of clusters.
-Let us also mention that previously Beliaev and Kozlov~\cite{BeKozlov96} also considered homogenization of Stokes equations in a supercritically perforated domain.
+Let us also mention that previously Beliaev and Kozlov~\cite{BeliaevKozlov96} also considered homogenization of Stokes equations in a supercritically perforated domain.
 In this work we tackle the situation $\alpha > 3$, while the case $1 < \alpha < 3$ leading to Darcy's law will be analyzed in the forthcoming work~\cite{BellaOschmann21}.